BSc Maths Syllabus

 PEMDAS Rule

 Do you have a knack for solving complex mathematical equations?
 Do you have exceptional analytical reasoning?
 Are you more interested in finding the limits of integration than yours?
 If yes, then, BSc Mathematics is an ideal course for you!
-Bachelor of Science in Mathematics is one of the most opted BSc courses after 12th Science and Commerce which will equip you with knowledge pertaining to various mathematical methods and their applications.
-Covering various facets of Geometry, Trigonometry, Statistics, and Calculus, the course will also help you apply the principles outside the purview of Mathematics in domains like Computer Science and Finance.
+It is a 3-year undergraduate academic course that focuses on the study of Geometry, Trigonometry, Statistics, Calculus, mathematical theories, and their applications.
+Moreover, it is designed to provide students with a strong foundational base in their preferred subject.
 To know more about the coursework, here is a blog that sheds light on the BSc Maths syllabus in detail.

 Before we delve into the syllabus of the BSc Mathematics, let us first take a glance at the subjects you will come across in the course: